Los Angeles Police Department Cadet Program: History

 The LAPD program was formerly associated with Learning for Life, but it was withdrawn from the program and reorganized as an independent organization in 2007 after the police commission broke off their partnership with the Boy Scouts of America over their policy of barring gays, atheists and agnostics from being troop leaders.

 The newer cadet program shifted focus from the old explorer program, which focused primarily on preparing cadets for a career in law enforcement, to a broader program that is designed to give cadets a solid foundation in life and to help them prepare for whatever careers they choose by offering things like tutoring and college scholarships to different cadets in need of assistance.
 The cadets complete courses not only on law enforcement but also on citizenship, leadership, financial literacy and other different skill sets.

 Membership

 In order to join the cadet program a person must be between the ages of 13 and 17, maintain a 2.0 grade point average, have no serious criminal record, obtain a medical examination, and complete the cadet academy.

 Organization and Structure

 Each Cadet Post is run by two Youth Services Officers, who are sworn police officers.
 At each post, a staff of senior cadets mentors and teaches the more junior cadets.
 While cadets have, and can promote to, different ranks, cadet rank is designed to provide mentorship and leadership, and cannot issue orders or impose punishment.

 Training

-Recruits must attend the Cadet Leadership Academy, which lasts for fifteen consecutive Saturdays.
+Recruits must attend the Cadet Leadership Academy, which lasts for thirteen consecutive Saturdays.
 Recruits learn basic law enforcement skills through classroom learning, physical training, and drill.
 Classes taught at the academy include criminal law, public speaking, conflict resolution, and demonstrations by SWAT, K-9, and Bomb Squad units.